pathtofile/Sealighter/docs/PARSING_DATA.md

 You can either write to a file, then upload it, or for streaming write to the event log and use a forwarder like WinLogbeat to forward the data.

-For super quick experimentations, I quickly setup a temporary Splunk instance in a docker container by:
+For super quick experiments, I quickly set up a temporary Splunk instance in a docker container by:
 ```bash
 docker run --rm --name splunk -d -p 8000:8000 -e 'SPLUNK_START_ARGS=--accept-license' -e 'SPLUNK_PASSWORD=sealighter' splunk/splunk:latest
 ```
-After the container started up, I ran Sealighter writing to a file, then afterwards injested the file and started searching.
-When I was done for the day, I tore down the container so I never hit the upload limits.
+After the container started up, I ran Sealighter writing to a file, then afterwards ingested the file and started searching.
+When I was done for the day, I tore down the container, so I never hit the upload limits.